Salvation Army official: Theft of toys no victory for Grinch - NewsBreak

 The generosity showed the "compassion and the hearts that people have for each other here," Rockwell said.
 “It's a massive blessing beyond comprehension."

-Farmington police said Saturday that an arrest warrant has been issued for a 37-year-old man who is considered a suspect in the theft.

-The van and toys have not been recovered yet and no arrest had been made or a possible motive determined, according to police.
+Farmington police spokesperson Nicole Brown said Saturday an investigation into the theft continued.
+The van and toys had not been recovered, and no arrest had been made or a motive determined, she said.

 Rockwell said he suspected a pickpocket stole the van's keys from a Salvation Army worker who was in the store.